AliFazelniya/tick-tac-toe/README.md

 # tick-tac-toe
-this is simple tic tac toe game written in python
+This is simple tic tac toe game written in python